mvdevries/Advent-Of-Code/Readme.md

 # Advent of Code 2020

-Here you can find the projects of 2020 Advent of code of Martyn
+These are the days of Advent of Code 2020

 Links:
 - [Advent of Code 2020](https://adventofcode.com/2020)